opea-project/GenAIExamples/CodeTrans/kubernetes/README.md

 ## Deploy the RAG application

-1. Create namespace and deploy application
+1. Create the desired namespace if it does not already exist and deploy the application
 ```bash
 export APP_NAMESPACE=CT
 kubectl create ns $APP_NAMESPACE
 sed -i "s|namespace: codetrans|namespace: $APP_NAMESPACE|g"  ./codetrans_xeon.yaml
 kubectl apply -f ./codetrans_xeon.yaml
 ```

 2. Check if the application is up and ready
 ```bash